Skip to content

 Removed surfaces

 declare-sensitive-header! / declare-sensitive-query-param! (and clear-*!)
-EP-0015 §3 App-specific HTTP carrier names belong on the frame (:sensitive {:http {:headers […] :query-params […]}}), union onto the immutable built-in defaults — not process-global mutation.
+App-specific HTTP carrier names belong on the :rf.http/managed reg-fx registration (:carriers {:headers […] :query-params […]}), union onto the immutable built-in defaults — not process-global mutation and not a frame annotation.

-inject-cofx (public cofx-injection interceptor) EP-0017 Coeffect dependencies are declared with :rf.cofx/requires registration metadata; reg-cofx is value-returning + graded. inject-cofx is removed (calling it is the hard error :rf.error/inject-cofx-removed).
+inject-cofx (public cofx-injection interceptor) Coeffect dependencies are declared with :rf.cofx/requires registration metadata; reg-cofx is value-returning + graded. inject-cofx is removed (calling it is the hard error :rf.error/inject-cofx-removed).
 Named here because cofx values are a classification surface.

 Cross-references